 These tiny little seedy cousins are in effect far from being related yet easily confused by many.

-In my early culinary venture into the kitchen, I too was unsure of them these twins.
+In my early culinary venture into the kitchen, I too was unsure these twins.

-I was convinced that they were an exotic species of cumin seeds that came in different colours, just like the colour variants of Green and Black Cardamon.
+I was convinced that they were an exotic species of cumin seeds that came in different colours, just like the different types of cardamom.

 It tasted absolutely different and surely was not the right fit for most Indian dishes I wanted to make.